clerk/orgs/examples/limit-org-creation/README.md

 # templates: limit-org-creation

-An example on how to use our org creation limitations to control which users can create new organizations
+An example on how to use our org creation limitations to control which users can create new organizations.

+These limits can be configured in [Organization Settings](https://dashboard.clerk.com/last-active?path=organizations-settings) -> Limit Creation in the Clerk Dashboard.

 ## Includes